phase2/particle/README.md

 You may have to run that again for updates; so it may be wise to save this: `npm install && bower install && bundler install`. **If you have any problems; this is the first thing to run.**

-Once everyting is installed, start patternlab simply by invoking grunt:
+Once everything is installed, start patternlab simply by invoking grunt:

     grunt